Stormy Weather: Five Underrated Songs About Rain

 Let your pen touch the paper write verbs and consonants

 As the words become a sentence you start to feeling different

 The stress is out your mind you feel like the weight was lifted

 Terrific, I'm glad we had this time to discuss

 I'm out tho, call me if you want to blaze one up”

 Buckwheat Zydeco-Cryin’ In The Streets

-20SickDream has gotten so dilapidated by death, particularly on the musical artist front, that some who never got their full due while alive weren’t even able to get fully recognized to get it when they die.
+20SickDream has gotten so dilapidated by death, particularly on the musical artist front, that some who never got their full due while alive weren’t even able to get fully recognized once they die.
 Buckwheat Zydeco was a massive figure in a massive American musical town.
 The crying in the streets in New Orleans started at the end of 2015, with the death of Allen Toussaint.
 They continued thru this year of rain and pain like the rest of us, then came down again on a municipal level with Buckweat’s passing this past September 26th.

 This gem, a cover of the 1970 George Perkins song, was from a 2005 compilation charity album called Our New Orleans.
 The great Ry Cooder adds his tastefully trademark slide guitar to Buckwheat’s wail, both participated on this compilation to help raise money for an ailing City of New Orleans, one of America’s greatest cultural contributions, who were rocked badly first by a hurricane, then by faulty levees.
 Every time this city loses an icon from an earlier era predating that fateful event, it feels like a bit of its original spirit of that city dies.
 We say that even while gratefully acknowledging all those who have done and are currently doing their best to bring it back.
 There are also some craven financial interests in that never truly happening that we won't get into here.